ay-lab/dcHiC/docs/index.md

 # dcHiC HTML Demo Page

-The following examples were created using dcHiC’s standalone visualization utility, which allows for single-command creation of beautiful, standalone HTML files that allow for interactive compartment/genomic visualization.
+The following examples were created using dcHiC’s standalone visualization utility, which allows for single-command creation of HTML files for interactive compartment/genomic visualization.
+Examples from the paper are included below.
 Each file has a set of controls on the top, which allow users to search by region or by gene.
-They were created at resolutions specified in each description with an FDR of 0.1 and default differential compartment refinement.
-These files, available for download in the GitHub and created using IGV, will take a few seconds to load.
+These pages, available for download in the GitHub and created using IGV, will take a few seconds to load.

-See examples from the paper below.

 ## ESC vs NPC (100kb)